Jurisdiction Framework

 - Swipelux's internal risk appetite

-Crypto Rails refer to all on-ramp and off-ramp activity performed by Swipelux as a regulated VASP, including custody, conversion, and blockchain transfers initiated or executed by Swipelux.
+Crypto Rails refer to pay-in and payout activity performed by Swipelux as a regulated VASP, including custody, conversion, and blockchain transfers initiated or executed by Swipelux.

 Because regulatory requirements and scheme rules evolve, the countries and rules listed in this document may change at any time.

-Swipelux reserves the right to accept or decline any merchant or end-user, or to restrict specific payment rails, based on regulatory, technical, or risk-based considerations—regardless of whether the jurisdiction appears in this matrix.
+Swipelux may accept or decline any merchant or end-user, or restrict specific payment rails, based on regulatory, technical, or risk-based considerations, regardless of whether the jurisdiction appears in this matrix.

 - For sensitive or unclear jurisdictions, Swipelux may require: